JamesDiStef/board-games/README.md

-This is going to a be a suite of board games built in react
+This is going to be a suite of board games built in react

 Started with Vite, added react router